We work with growing companies to implement logistics technology and get them live!

-As the leader of a growing company, you recognize that you need to improve your logistics capability.
+As a leader in a growing company, you recognize that you need to improve your logistics capability.

 And, you are probably finding that the landscape of people out there to "help" you are divided into large consulting firms wanting to charge you high fees, or project vendors trying to sell you equipment and software.

 We see the same.

-So, in 2022, we created Takle as a boutique (read: small, fast, and particular) client-first and vendor-neutral firm serving our clients' needs in logistics and warehousing projects.
+So, we created GoBlock - a boutique (read: small, fast, and particular) client-first and vendor-neutral firm serving our clients' needs in logistics and warehousing projects.
 And Takle - our project management methodology.

-We offer services to growing companies who need to supplement their experience and resources to match their desire to improve.
+We offer services to growing companies who need to supplement their bench with experience and resources in this unique field.

 Our mission is to be your Advocate and to teach you how to implement logistics solutions while representing your best interests to integrators and vendors.

 What about our name?
-GoBlock USA was formed in 2018 by three partners who wanted to explore blockchain technologies in supply chain (hence the name GoBlock).
+GoBlock USA was formed in 2018 by three partners who wanted to explore innovative technologies in supply chain, like blockchains (hence the name GoBlock).
 And, that is what we did, and still part of what do.
-You can see some of our blockchain work here.
+You can see some of our innovation work here.